CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-07-cloud-platform-release-notes.md

 ##### Managed Services Anywhere

 We are excited to launch few major enhancements to our Managed Services Anywhere product.
 As you are aware we have launched our initial set of Managed Services on AWS in February of 2017 and expanded to Azure in April of 2017.
-We are now announcing the following enhancements to our Managed Services Offering.
+We are now announcing additional enhancements to our Managed Services Offering.

 ###### Supported Platforms

 Besides AWS & Azure we are now expanding our supported platforms to include CenturyLink Private Cloud (Dedicated Cloud Compute – Foundation).
 CenturyLink Private Cloud (DCC-F) users can now signup for Cloud Application Manager and enable Managed Services and get the same features that they would get on AWS & Azure.

 ###### Improved set of fully supported services:

 Our initial Managed Services offering included Managed Operating System of Microsoft Windows and RedHat Enterprise Linux flavors.
-Our improved set of services available now will include
+Our expanded set of services now include:

 A) Managed Operating System of Microsoft Windows and RedHat Enterprise Linux